ismawno/vulkit/README.md

 Vulkit focuses on Vulkan API abstractions, which can be summed up as follows:
 - Significant speedup of the Vulkan API initialization process
 - Significant speedup of instance, physical device, and logical device creation
-- Useful abstractions of essential components of the Vulkan API, such as buffers, command pools, swap chains, etc.
+- Useful abstractions of essential components of the Vulkan API, such as buffers, command pools, swap chains, render passes, etc.

 ### API Initialization